 Here are the steps you need to take to fix costly credit report errors so you can get the credit score you deserve:

 That’s the only site where you can get the reports for free under the law.
 Financial advisors say it’s a good idea to check your reports at least once a year.
 Many other sites offering “free” reports have strings attached.

 Even if you’ve already obtained your report for the year, you’re entitled to another free report under the law if you believe your file is inaccurate because of fraud or if you’ve been denied credit, insurance or employment within the past 60 days.

 Ira Rheingold, executive director of the National Association of Consumer Advocates, says to make sure you request reports from all three organizations because they frequently contain different information.

 2. Gather documents to support your case

-If you find a mistake on your report, start collecting any evidence to prove the information is incorrect.
-That might mean hunting down a document that shows you closed an account on a specific date or finding a canceled check that shows you made a payment listed as delinquent.
+If you find a mistake in your report, start collecting evidence to prove the information is incorrect.
+That might mean hunting down a document that shows you closed an account on a specific date or finding a canceled check that shows you made a payment.

 Also review your report closely for misspellings, wrong dates of birth or incorrect addresses that may indicate an identity mix-up.
-Because the agencies have fairly loose matching criteria to allow for data entry error, it’s common for the files of two people with similar names to end up merged, Rheingold said.
+Because the agencies have fairly loose matching criteria to allow for data entry errors, it’s common for the files of two people with similar names to end up merged, Rheingold says.